flipkart-incubator/zjsonpatch/README.md

 ### Tests:
-1. 90+ hardcoded different input jsons ( under /resources/sample.json ), its driver test class method is JsonDiffTest.testSampleJsonDiff().
+1. 100+ selective hardcoded different input jsons , with their driver test classes present under /test directory.
 2. Apart from selective input, a deterministic random json generator is present under ( TestDataGenerator.java ),  and its driver test class method is JsonDiffTest.testGeneratedJsonDiff().